NEW WORK: TOCSIN

 ARK: HIGH AND DRY

 In this image I am working on the final surface of one side-panel of the polystyrene enlargement of the sculpture Ark: High and Dry (in the photo it is resting on its top edge and is therefore upside down in relation to its intended orientation: see inset).
-The whole sculpture has been enlarged digitally by Pangolin Editions Foundry’s digital team and will be cast into bronze using their sand moulding techniques.
-The final full scale sculpture will be five times larger than my original maquette, standing at over two metres high and more than three and a half metres wide.
+The whole sculpture has been enlarged digitally by Pangolin Editions’ digital team and will be cast into bronze using sand-moulding techniques.
+The final full-scale sculpture will be five times larger than my original maquette, standing at over two metres high and more than three and a half metres wide.
 It is proposed that it will be shown for the first time in an exhibition in Chester this summer.

 IN THE STUDIO: JULY 2016